Indian Underwater Robotics Society: History

-IURS designed education programmes, including summer schools and workshops, to facilitate practical applications of skills learnt in and out of the classroom, while producing an environment conducive to the growth of personal, educational, resourceful and creative skills of students.
+IURS designed education programmes, including summer schools and workshops, to facilitate practical applications of skills learned in and out of the classroom while producing an environment conducive to the growth of personal, educational, resourceful, and creative skills of students.
 The first multi-day Introduction to Robotics summer school was organised by using the in-house talents of IURS researchers in New Delhi in June 2007 and saw almost 100 participants from all across India.
 Better evolutions of this summer school were also conducted in the following years by using faculty and researchers from universities across the globe to bring world-class research experiences within the grasp of attendees.

 The organisation became one of the first to launch an online robotics parts store for students.
-This robotics store was able to bring much needed easy-access to affordable sensors, actuators and development boards to students by passing on the import duty, tax and profit savings to students.
+This robotics store was able to bring much-needed easy access to affordable sensors, actuators, and development boards to students by passing on the import duty, tax, and profit savings to students.
 The emergence of the online robotics store, along with the education programme, launched a price-war amongst the few robotics parts retailers in India, which greatly benefited hobbyists and students.

 News of IURS' success and unique educational programmes encouraged over 200 student and professional members to join the organisation to shape the future direction of the organisation.
 In the meantime, IURS research group members developed novel low-cost sonar, computer vision and underwater robotic systems to contribute to the scientific community at large as well.

 An international tutorial programme to spread information regarding IURS research programmes was set up in 2009.
 This tutorial programme is also being used as a method to garner global support for spreading intelligent systems education in developing nations.

-Since its official formation in 2007, IURS has been working closely with Indian Government organisations such as the Department of Science & Technology (DST) and other NGOs like Associated Chambers of Commerce and Industry of India (ASSOCHAM) to bring together concerned research institutions, firms and individuals at one platform for futuristic discussions to create greater awareness and linkages between the potential manufactures and users of the Automation and Robotics products.
-IURS has been working closely with policy and lawmakers to introduce regulations in the robotics education field in India, to ensure that students receive a minimum guaranteed level of up-to-date knowledge rather than being cheated by many organisations looking to quickly profit from students' eagerness to learn.
-A similar effort in introducing standards within robotics is being pursued to enable low-cost applications to emerge.
+Since its official formation in 2007, IURS has been working closely with Indian government organisations such as the Department of Science & Technology (DST) and other NGOs like the Associated Chambers of Commerce and Industry of India (ASSOCHAM) to bring together concerned research institutions, firms, and individuals at one platform for futuristic discussions to create greater awareness and linkages between the potential manufacturers and users of automation and robotics products.
+IURS has been working closely with policymakers and lawmakers to introduce regulations in the robotics education field in India to ensure that students receive a minimum guaranteed level of up-to-date knowledge rather than being cheated by many organisations looking to quickly profit from students' eagerness to learn.
+A similar effort to introducing standards within robotics is being pursued to enable low-cost applications to emerge.

-Since foundation, the primary focus of research conducted by IURS scientists has been focused towards underwater robotics.
-However, in recent times the organisation has started foraying into underwater acoustics, general marine technology and also terrestrial robotics and computer vision systems.
+Since its foundation, the primary focus of research conducted by IURS scientists has been underwater robotics.
+However, in recent times, the organisation has started foraying into underwater acoustics, general marine technology and also terrestrial robotics and computer vision systems.
 IURS is now in the process of setting up national research programmes for students to participate in and gain valuable research experience.
 The funding for such programmes is to be derived from third-party projects.